dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T862: Social security lacks flexibility for unique needs.
+### T862: Social security is a one-size-fits-all approach that may not address unique challenges.

 |Support|
 |---|